firebase/geofire-js/README.md

 #### new GeoFire(firebaseRef)

 Returns a new `GeoFire` instance.
-The data for this `GeoFire` will be written to the provided `firebaseRef`.
+The data for this `GeoFire` will be written to the `/indices/` and `/locations/` nodes at `firebaseRef`.
 Note that this `firebaseRef` can point to anywhere in your Firebase.

 ```JavaScript
 // Create a Firebase reference where GeoFire will store its information